AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 An author can create only classroom and activity modules for a learner to consume in the mobile app.

-After the learner starts a course, the learner can see the status&nbsp;**File Submission** as pending along with the link to upload file, on the screen, as shown in the screenshot below.
+After the learner starts a course, the learner can see the status **File Submission** as pending along with the link to upload file, on the screen, as shown in the screenshot below.

 ![](assets/pending-approval.png)